-Leasehold excise tax (“LET”) may apply when a street obstruction permit or other permit to use public property (use permit) is issued by a public entity, such as a city or county, to a private party.
-Use permits are also sometimes called:
+Leasehold excise tax (LET) may apply when a street obstruction permit or other permit to use public property (use permit) is issued by a public entity, such as a city or county, to a private party.
+Use permits could be called:

 Who needs use permits?

 A public entity may require a permit for any private use of a public right of way easement.
 This includes any activity that restricts access, disrupts traffic (including that of vehicles, pedestrians, and bicycles), or modifies infrastructure in the public right of way.

 - Parking moving vehicles in restricted parking areas.

 - Storing materials on the street or sidewalk, such as industrial trash bins, construction staging equipment, or moving pods.